msherekar/CART/README.md

 ## Results
+Following

-My implementation successfully reproduces the methodology:
+1.)
+My implementation successfully reproduces the figures of the paper.
-1. Fine-tuned ESM-2 significantly improves CAR-T activity prediction compared to baseline models
-2. Sequence diversity in training data substantially affects model performance
-3. Larger ESM-2 models generally achieve better prediction accuracy
-4. The number of training steps influences convergence and final performance
+2.)
+A simple webinterface

 ### Training Parameter Analysis